 If a police officer or any other member of law enforcement suspects you of driving while under the influence of drugs or alcohol, you might be asked to go through a series of tests to help establish probable cause for the officer to make an arrest and charge you with driving under the influence.

-In this blog, we have listed the most commonly used tests that are performed by officers when they believe someone is driving under the influence.
+In this blog, we have listed the most commonly used tests performed by officers when they believe someone is driving under the influence.

 Horizontal Gaze Nystagmus Test